4n0nymou3/cf-vless-config-builder/README_EN.md

 - **Custom Routing Rules**: two text boxes for entering your own domains/IPs/CIDRs to directly Bypass or Block, independent of the built-in categories above
 - User-editable Observatory Settings (leastPing/leastLoad interval, mode, sampling, timeout) for the Xray core
 - Chain Proxy — the ability to chain TCB configs to an external server (VLESS, Trojan, Shadowsocks, SOCKS5, or HTTP) to keep the outbound IP fixed, across all three JSON output formats (Xray, Sing-box, Clash)
-- JSON config dedicated to the Xray core, based on the latest stable release of that core (26.7.28)
+- JSON config dedicated to the Xray core, based on the latest known structure and rules of that core (including advanced Finalmask/Fragment)
 - Simultaneous generation of configs in four formats: VLESS/Trojan link, JSON for the Xray core (with least-ping support), JSON for Sing-box, and JSON for Clash / Mihomo
 - Smart config naming: each config's name is automatically determined by its state (Normal, Fragment, or ECH) and applied consistently across all three JSON/YAML output formats (Xray, Sing-box, Clash) as well as the downloaded file names; you can also set a custom name for your config if you'd like
 - Export and import of all page settings as a single file, for backup or quick settings transfer